jamesjbot/BreweryTour/README.md

 Limit breweries to a specific area instead of your current location (use the map and place a pin in the new area)

+There is a new menu bar on the map press + to access it

+You can now see local breweries relative to your location or the new pin (use the map and tap + menu in the upper right, flip switch for Show all local)

+You can turn off any further routing by fliping the enable routing switch to off.

 On the map you can target you search results to a specific area by long pressing.

 On the map you can favorite a brewery, this will allow you to get driving directions to it in the Favortes Brewery Tab